Andrea Lee (fighter)

+Background

+Lee's parents divorced when she was a toddler, and she ended up living with her mother who subsequently remarried.
+Lee grew up pentecostal on a farm in Atlanta, Texas, with two older brothers, an older sister and a younger brother.
+After graduating from Queen City High School, she moved to Shreveport, Louisiana, where she eventually dabbled into martial arts.

 Mixed martial arts career

 Invicta FC & Legacy Fighting

 Andrea Lee's first opponent in her Invicta FC debut was Shannon Sinn, a fight in which she won by unanimous decision.
 Andrea's next opponent was the more experienced Roxanne Modafferi, who defeated her in a close split decision.
 Lee bounced back by defeating Rachael Ostovich at Invicta FC 14: Evinger vs. Kianzad via armbar submission with seconds left in the fight.
+She was awarded the Performance of the Night bonus award.

 Lee then fought for Legacy FC where she defeated Ariel Beck to become the Legacy FC Flyweight Champion.
 In 2016, Lee fought again for Invicta where she was submitted by Sarah D'Alelio.
 She was subsequently suspended for nine months due to a positive drug test for a diuretic.

 Lee would make her return to Invicta at the beginning of 2017 with a quick knockout victory over Jenny Liou.
 The following month, she defeated Heather Bassett to become the inaugural LFA women's flyweight champion.
 Lee followed up with a decision win over Liz Tracy in Invicta and a successful LFA title defense over Jamie Thorton in her fourth fight of the year.

-Ultimate Fighting Championships
+Ultimate Fighting Championship

 In September 2017, Lee signed with the UFC initially to make her promotional debut just two weeks after her last fight.
 She was expected to face Kalindra Faria at UFC 216 but within hours of the bout announcement she was pulled from the card due to a clause in the UFC Anti Doping Policy which requires fighters with prior violations to serve a 6-month period in the testing pool prior to competing.

 Lee faced Veronica Macedo on May 19, 2018, at UFC Fight Night 129.
 She won the fight by unanimous decision.
 This win earned her the Fight of the Night bonus.

 Lee was expected to face Jessica-Rose Clark on December 15, 2018, at UFC on Fox 31.
 However, Clark was forced out of the bout as she was hospitalized due to weight cutting issue and deemed medically unfit to compete by UFC physicians.
 As a result, the bout was cancelled.

 Lee faced Ashlee Evans-Smith on February 17, 2019, at UFC on ESPN 1.
 She won the fight by unanimous decision.

 Lee faced Montana De La Rosa on June 22, 2019, at UFC Fight Night 154.
 She won the fight by unanimous decision.